Veterinary Compassion Fatigue

 Dehydration and sleep deficiency can lead to a host of ailments.
 The long hours and tireless tasks of a veterinary job demand a lot of sacrifices.
 Drinking water and proper rest should never be among them.
 It’s easy to overlook what your body needs.
 Play it safe and set standard goals for yourself.
 Eight hours of sleep and eight glasses of water a day are good targets.
 The good news is that these are simple rules to follow and offer a lot in the long run in terms of your wellness.

-Compassion is what motivates pet owners to trust Veterinarians with their animals.
+It is your Compassion that motivates pet owners to trust Veterinarians, Vet Nurses and Vet Technicians and support team members with their animals.
 Managing stress and fatigue is an indispensable part of the caregiving role.
-So, one of the most important things we can remember is that taking care of others starts with taking care of ourselves.
+So, one of the most important things to remember is that taking care of others starts with taking care of ourselves.